halbs13/Dynamics-NAV-Labour-Hire/au-labour-setup-general-ledger.md

-# How to: Setup General Ledger
+# How to setup General Ledger

 The Dynamics NAV Labour Hire module comprises and requires various areas within Dynamics NAV to be configured in order for it to operate.